NAME

 EXIT STATUS

-cdif always exit with status zero unless error occurred.
+cdif always exits with status zero unless an error occurs.

 OPTIONS